MicrosoftDocs/Viva/Viva/solutions/viva-for-the-hybrid-workplace.md

 - highpri
 search.appverid:
 - MET150
-description: "Learn how you can streamline and engage your employees in a hybrid workplace with Microsoft Viva."
+description: "Learn how you can streamline and engage your employees in a hybrid workplace with the help of Microsoft Viva."
 ---

 # Overview: Microsoft Viva for the hybrid workplace